-- For an accessibility checkup of the pages you maintain, please contact the Webmaster at email@example.com
+- For an accessibility checkup of the pages you maintain, please contact MarCom at firstname.lastname@example.org

-- To express an accessibility concern about a page on our website, please use our Web Edits form.
+- To express an accessibility concern about a page on our website, please use our Web Accessibility Reporting Form.

 Expand each area below for more details.

 Alternative text is the content that is displayed or read in place of an image.
 It should describe what is happening in the image for those with visual or certain cognitive disabilities, or those who may have images turned off in their browser.
 It is also used by search engines to help better determine the content of a page.

 Do not put extensive amounts of text in images.